 Understand the most common mental health challenges in New Zealand.

-“I truly believe I’ve been put here to help people who are experiencing challenges with their mental health.”
+“I truly believe I’ve been put here to help people, especially our young, who are experiencing challenges with their mental health.”

 So, if your Rūnanga, political party, Kāhui Ako, Principals’ Associations, Corporate teams, Boards, or school communities need training, kia whakapā mai—touch base with me.
 It would be my privilege to train you!